-Stephanie Decker is a senior lecturer in international business at Aston Business School, where she has been working since 2010.
+Stephanie Decker is a Professor in Organization Studies and History at Aston Business School, where she has been working since 2010.
 After completing her PhD in history at the University of Liverpool in 2006, she held postdoctoral appointments at the LSE and Harvard Business School, before joining the University of Liverpool Management School in 2007/8.
+She is currently the Associate Director for Research for Aston Business School.

 A number of Stephanie's publications are freely available here.